 The Gambia: The ear of Banjul

 Silvia Lorenzi is a clinical psychologist and psychotherapist in Banjul, The Gambia’s capital.
-She has been working with TRIAL International for three years, offering psychological support to three victims of Ousman Sonko, former Gambian Minister of Interior, who is being prosecuted in Switzerland for crimes against humanity.
+She has been working with TRIAL International for three years, offering psychological support to three victims of Ousman Sonko, former Gambian Minister of Interior, who is under investigation in Switzerland for crimes against humanity.
 A portrait.

 Four years ago, Silvia Lorenzi arrived in Banjul from her native Italy.
 She had been toying with this project for a long time with her Gambian husband, whose surname she bears today: Jawneh.
 Before she could make her African dream come true, however, she had to finish her specialization in psychotherapy.
 Then, she had to wait until their three children were ready for the move.

 Upon arriving in The Gambia, she discovered a country in which the very notion of psychological support was vague.
 People talked about it without really knowing what it was, she recalls.
 That gap was only partially bridged by medicine, that most often settled for pharmaceutical solutions to mend troubles of the soul.
 To this day, she is probably the only psychotherapist in The Gambia.
 Only a handful of psychologists are currently registered in The Gambia, and they are not active in the clinical field — they teach at university.
 As a result, she had literally no competition when she opened her practice in Banjul in 2015.

 Time seems to have stopped in the room full of cushions where Silvia Lorenzi receives her patients, hidden from the street behind high walls.
 It did not take long for her to start having sessions, at first mainly with a few people from the expatriate community.
 Then, gradually, Gambians began seeking her help.
 To this day, they are primarily from the capital and its close surroundings, and are exclusively young people.
 The first contacts she made had come easier than she expected — being a foreigner helps to loosen tongues.